Faculty and StaffOur faculty, like Dr. Inés Arribas, are committed to ensuring that our students succeed during their time in the program and beyond.

 Our courses draw upon an abundant and complex cultural legacy that includes Spanish, Latin American and Latino authors, thinkers, filmmakers, literary genres, political figures and movements.
 They provide solid preparation and practice in spoken and written Spanish, supplemented with cultural exploration.
 Most courses are taught exclusively in Spanish.

 Many of our advanced courses are cross-listed with departments and programs such as Comparative Literature, Italian, History of Art, Film Studies, and Gender and Sexuality.
-The Department stresses the development of genuine competence in oral and written use of the language at all levels; and most of our courses are taught exclusively in Spanish.
-In addition to our counter department at Haverford College, the Spanish Department also cooperates with several other Bryn Mawr departments (i.e., economics, anthropology, history, sociology, and history of art) in offering an interdisciplinary program of study in Latin American, Latino, and Iberian Peoples and Cultures (LALIPC).
-This program extends the examination of society and culture into areas other than literature and is open not only to students of Spanish but to those in all the cooperating departments.
+We work closely with the Spanish department at Haverford College as well as offer an interdisciplinary Bryn Mawr program of study in Latin American, Iberian and Latina/o Studies (LAILS).
+LAILS expands the examination of society and culture beyond literature in a program that is open to all students of cooperating departments.

 Bryn Mawr Spanish program graduates are successful journalists, social workers, state and federal government employees, lawyers, doctors, bankers, and teachers, with an education that provides a foundation for any field of interest.